shivannis/xandr-docs-public/xandr-docs/articles/monetize/use-cases-for-cross-device-targeting.md

 attributing conversions that take place on a different device from the initial ad view.

-## Frequency Capping per Consumer, Across Devices
+## Frequency capping per consumer, across devices

 You don't want your customers to feel pestered or fatigued by seeing the same ad everywhere they go.
 By enabling cross-device targeting, you can